Spring Fruits And Vegetables: Seasonal Produce Guide

 Collard Greens, Kale, and Spinach

 Collard greens, kale, and spinach all belong to a family of superfoods.
 They ripen just in time for the spring weather.
-These greens are high in vitamins A, C, and K, and also provide a good source of calcium and fiber.
+These greens are high in vitamins A, C, and K, and also provide a good source of calcium and fiber, according to Healthline.

 Replace your regular iceberg lettuce with these green giants.
 Watch as you pack in the nutrients!
 Enjoy in a salad or blended into a healthy and delicious green smoothie.
 The more seasonal fruits, the better!